RapidRiskAssessment/website/index.md

 # Participate

 This website, reference and tools are all hosted under the [MPL](LICENSE) on [https://github.com/rapidriskassessment](https://github.com/rapidriskassessment).
 Please submit issues, pull-requests, etc. as necessary.
-You may also consult or request to participate to the [high level project board](https://github.com/orgs/RapidRiskAssessment/projects/1/views/1).
+You may also consult or request to participate to the [high level project board](https://github.com/orgs/RapidRiskAssessment/projects/1/views/1) or [chat on Matrix](https://matrix.to/#/#RRA:matrix.org).

 See also [CONTRIBUTORS](CONTRIBUTORS) for a list of contributors.